 However, if 1440p isn’t enough for you at this kind of price, then it may be worth considering Samsung’s LU28E570DS instead.
 This 28in monitor has a 4K resolution and is currently at another all-time low of just £220.

-Alternatively, there’s Asus’ VG278QR, whose 27in 1920×1080 165Hz panel does have FreeSync support, and is one of the few Asus monitors currently available that’s also been certified as fully Nvidia G-Sync Compatible, too, meaning it will play nicely with both AMD and Nvidia graphics cards.
+Alternatively, there’s Asus’ VG278QR, whose 27in 1920×1080 165Hz panel does have FreeSync support, and is one of the few Asus monitors currently certified as one of the official G-Sync Compatible monitors, too, meaning it will play nicely with both AMD and Nvidia graphics cards.
 This is currently just £249, down from closer to £300.
 It was, admittedly a smidge cheaper back in mid-August, but only by another £10 or so.
 Otherwise, this is the cheapest it’s been all year.

 Meanwhile, over in the US, there are more deals going on various Samsung monitors at the moment, including the Samsung CRG5.
 This 27in screen only has a 1920×1080 resolution, but it also comes with a whopping 240Hz refresh rate and is properly G-Sync Compatible.
 It was briefly a bit cheaper back at the beginning of October, admittedly, going for around $359, but its current price of $370 is still pretty decent – and a decent slice off its usual price of $400.